latchbio/latch/docs/source/basics/latch_develop_example.md

 * `good-wf`: The final, functional workflow
 * `wgs`: Test data for the workflow

-We will use `latch develop` to effectively test and debug the `buggy-wf` to arrive at `good-wf`.
+We will use `latch develop` to test and debug the buggy-wf to arrive at good-wf effectively.

 Let's get started!

 ## Preparing test data

-First, we have to upload our test data folder, `wgs`, to the Latch Platform.
+First, we must upload our test data folder, `wgs`, to the Latch Platform.

-You can run the following command to upload the data from your terminal
+Run the following command to upload the `wgs` data from the terminal

 ```console
 $ latch cp wgs latch:///wgs
 ```

-Once your data has finished uploading, you can verify whether it exists on Latch by using `latch ls` like so:
+Once the data has finished uploading, verify whether it exists on Latch by using `latch ls` like so:

 ```console
 $ latch ls